 4) Purchase a bed bug mattress and pillow encasement.
 We have found at our meeting a very effective and very well constructed product.
 They are bed bug certified protection, preventing a bed bug infestation inside your mattress and box spring.
 They have dust mite protection, are flame retardant, non-allergenic and waterproof.

 It is said that you should replace your pillows at least every two years because of the buildup of mites within your pillow.
 The buildup gets so bad that in two years time your pillow will increase 10% in weight.
 With the encasement there is no buildup because there is no way that anything can penetrate, it is unnecessary to re-buy pillows due to the mites.
 The cost of the encasements is minimal when you consider all the money they will save you in the long run.

 At least 70% of bed bugs colonize the mattress and infrastructure of the box springs.
-Contact us if you are interested in purchasing mattress, box springs and or pillow encasements.
-We have a sample of the product in our trucks.
+A bed bug encasement for your mattress and box springs provides excellent protection.

 5) Clearing out clutter is a big help in being able to see activity and not provide harborage for them to hide from your inspection.

 6) Entry points must be closed.
 Openings can be under doors, around windows and along electrical wiring.